alfrednagy57/C_IMT_Project_Bank_System/readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements or fixes.

 ## Contact

-For questions or support, please reach out via Linkedin.
+For any inquiries, please contact the project maintainer at [linkedin](https://www.linkedin.com/in/alfred-nagy-882445224/).